geoscript/geoscript-js/doc/api/geom/bounds.rst

     :class:`proj.Projection`
     The coordinate reference system for the bounds (if specified).
 Setting this value will not transform coordinates of the bounds.
-To transform a bounds from one projection to another, use the :meth:`transform` method.
+To transform a bounds from one projection to another, use the :func:`transform` method.